 Best Whiskey Overall (2018) – Wild Turkey Master’s Keep Revival

 From day one Revival was Eddie’s baby, and boy did he raise it well.
 There’s plenty of brands finishing whiskeys, primarily rye, in ex-wine casks.
 From craft distilleries to major producers, some do it better than others, yet few do it well with bourbon.
 What Eddie accomplished with Revival is a masterwork.
 An impeccable example of dedication and craftsmanship that will be revered for many years to come.
 It’s my favorite whiskey of 2018 and it deserves every bit of praise a whiskey enthusiast can give.
-Take a bow, Eddie.
+Congratulations, Eddie.

 A most sincere thanks to everyone that helped make 2018 a fantastic year for Wild Turkey.
 From the Russell family and the entire distillery crew in Tyrone, to the kind folks at Campari USA, I thank you.
 From Joshua and Jason of the Jewish Whisky Company, to Fred Noe and Chris Morris, y’all picked some stellar barrels and I thank you.
-And finally, to all my bourbon family & friends, patrons, supporters, followers, and readers, I wholeheartedly thank you.
+And finally, to all my bourbon family, friends, patrons, supporters, followers, and readers, I wholeheartedly thank you.
 2018 has been wonderful and I can’t say thank you enough.
 Here’s to 2019 … Cheers!